-At least one of the following factors must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting suicide and attempted suicide or death from suicide and attempted suicide with the circumstances of a person's relevant service:
+At least one of the following factors must exist before it can be said that, on the balance of probabilities, suicide and attempted suicide or death from suicide and attempted suicide is connected with the circumstances of a person's relevant service:

-- (1) being a prisoner of war before clinical onset;

-- (2) having one of the following clinically significant disorders of mental health at the time of clinical onset:
+- (1) having one of the following clinically significant disorders of mental health at the time of clinical onset:

 - (a) acute stress disorder;

 - (b) adjustment disorder;

-- (c) alcohol use disorder;
+- (c) alcohol use disorder:

 - (d) anxiety disorder;

 - (e) attention hyperactivity disorder;

 - (f) bipolar disorder;

 - (g) body dysmorphic disorder;

 - (h) brief psychotic disorder;

 - (i) conduct disorder;

 - (j) depressive disorder;

 - (k) eating disorder;

-- (l) gender dysphoria;
+- (1) gender dysphoria;

 - (m) obsessive-compulsive disorder;

 - (n) oppositional defiant disorder;

 - (o) panic disorder;

 - (p) personality disorder;

 - (q) phobic anxiety;

 - (r) posttraumatic stress disorder;

 - (s) schizoaffective disorder;

 - (t) schizophrenia;

 - (u) substance/medication-induced anxiety disorder;

 - (v) substance/medication-induced psychotic disorder;

 - (w) substance use disorder.

-Note: clinically significant disorder of mental health is defined in the Schedule 1 - Dictionary.
+Note: clinically significant disorder of mental health is defined in the Schedule 1- Dictionary

-(3) experiencing a category 1A stressor before clinical onset; Note: category 1A stressor is defined in the Schedule 1 - Dictionary.
+(2) experiencing a category 1A stressor before clinical onset;

-Note.
-Category 1A stressor is defined in the Schedule 1 - Dictionary.
+Note: category 1A stressor is defined in the Schedule 1 - Dictionary.

-experiencing a category 1B stressor before clinical onset;

-- Note: category 1B stressor is defined in the Schedule 1 Dictionary. - (5) having a person with whom one has a close family bond or a close personal relationship experience a category 1A stressor within the 2 years before clinical onset; - Note: category 1A stressor is defined in the Schedule 1 Dictionary. - (6) experiencing the death of a person with whom one has a close family bond or a close personal relationship, within the 5 years before clinical onset; - (7) experiencing the death of a parent within the 25 years before clinical onset, where the person was aged 18 years or younger at the time of the parent's death; - (8) experiencing the attempted suicide of a parent within the 25 years before clinical onset, where the person was aged 18 years or younger at the time of the parent's attempted suicide; - (9) experiencing the suicide of an individual of a similar age, with whom the person has a personal association such as a classmate, within the 5 years before clinical onset, where the person was aged 18 years or younger at the time of the associate's suicide; - (10) experiencing the death of a sibling due to suicide within the 15 years before clinical onset; - (11) experiencing a category 2 stressor within the 10 years before clinical onset: - Note 1: A category 2 stressor can arise in a variety of circumstances connected with service.
-Such circumstances can arise during the course of service, as a result of separation from service and the conditions associated with that separation, and in the transition to civilian life in the years following separation. - Note 2: category 2 stressor is defined in the Schedule 1 Dictionary. - (12) being a perpetrator of bullying within the 5 years before clinical onset; - (13) having experienced as a child (under the age of 18) one of the following; - (a) serious physical, emotional, or sexual harm; - (b) neglect involving a serious failure to provide the necessities for health, physical and emotional development, or wellbeing by adults with obligations to provide such necessities;
+- (3) experiencing a category 1B stressor before clinical onset; - Note: category 1B stressor is defined in the Schedule 1 Dictionary. - (4) having a person with whom one has a close family bond or a close personal relationship experience a category 1A stressor within the 1 year before clinical onset; - Note: category 1A stressor is defined in the Schedule 1 Dictionary. - (5) experiencing the death of a person with whom one has a close family bond or a close personal relationship, within the 2 years before clinical onset: - (6) experiencing the death of a parent due to suicide within the 25 years before clinical onset, where the person was aged 18 years or younger at the time of the parent's death; - (7) experiencing the attempted suicide of a parent within the 25 years before clinical onset, where the person was aged 18 years or younger at the time of the parent's attempted suicide; - (8) experiencing the suicide of an individual of a similar age, with whom the person has a personal association such as a classmate, within the 2 years before clinical onset, where the person was aged 18 years or younger at the time of the associate's suicide; - (9) experiencing the death of a sibling due to suicide within the 15 years before clinical onset; - (10) experiencing a category 2 stressor within the 10 years before clinical onset; - Note 1: A category 2 stressor can arise in a variety of circumstances connected with service.
+Such circumstances can arise during the course of service, as a result of separation from service and the conditions associated with that separation, and in the transition to civilian life in the years following separation. - Note 2: category 2 stressor is defined in the Schedule 1 Dictionary. - (11) being a perpetrator of bullying within the 2 years before clinical onset; - (12) having experienced as a child (under the age of 18) one of the following; - (a) serious physical, emotional, or sexual harm; - (b) neglect involving a serious failure to provide the necessities for health, physical and emotional development, or wellbeing by adults with obligations to provide such necessities;

-before clinical onset:
+before clinical onset;

-(14) performing a self-injurious act, within the 10 years before clinical onset;
+(13) performing a self-injurious act, within the 5 years before clinical onset;